RohithSriSharan/dalle_mern_web_app/README.md

 5. Navigate to http://localhost:3000/ in your browser to view the app.

 Front-end
     React: a JavaScript library for building user interfaces.
-Axios: a library for making HTTP requests.
     Styled Components: a library for styling React components.
 Back-end
     Express: a web framework for Node.js.
-Mongoose: an Object-Document Mapping (ODM) library for MongoDB.
+    MongoDB Atlas: an Object-Document Mapping (ODM) library for MongoDB.
 DALL-E API: an API that provides access to the DALL-E neural network.